veltzer/teaching-slides/marp/courses/architecting/XX_borderline.md

 ---

-## Component Roles
+## Blackboard Component Roles

 - Blackboard
     - Shared data structure that holds the problem state and partial solutions
     - Accessible by all Knowledge Sources for reading and writing
     - Organized into hierarchical levels of abstraction
 - Knowledge Source (KS)
     - Independent module that encapsulates a specific piece of knowledge or expertise
     - Reads data from the Blackboard, processes it, and writes results back
     - Triggered by changes in the Blackboard or by the Control component
 - Control
     - Manages the activation and scheduling of Knowledge Sources
     - Monitors the Blackboard for changes and selects appropriate KSs to activate
     - Can implement different strategies for KS activation and conflict resolution

 ---

-## Interaction Diagram
+## Blackboard Interaction Diagram

 ![knowledge-source](knowledge-source.mmd)

 ---

-## Pros and Cons
+## Blackboard Pros and Cons

 Pros:
 - Enables collaboration among independent, heterogeneous Knowledge Sources